GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 that Acquired (Cain) shall be avenged sevenfold, and Powerful (Lamech) seventy and seven."

-And Human (Adam) knew his woman again; and she bore a son, and called-out his name "Appointed (Seth); that God has appointed me another seed instead of Vapor (Abel); that Acquired (Cain) killed him."
+And Earth (Adam) knew his woman again; and she bore a son, and called-out his name "Appointed (Seth); that God has appointed me another seed instead of Vapor (Abel); that Acquired (Cain) killed him."

 And to Appointed (Seth) also he was born a son; and he called-out his name Mortal (Enosh); then it began, to call-out in the name of He-Who-Is.